rauc/rauc/README.md

 * Boot state storage
   * grub environment file on SD/eMMC/SSD/disk
-  * state partition EEPROM/FRAM/MRAM or NAND flash
+  * State partition on EEPROM/FRAM/MRAM or NAND flash
   * ...
 * Boot target selection support in the bootloader
-* Enough mass storage for 2 symmetric installations (or one + recovery image)
+* Enough mass storage for two symmetric installations (or one + recovery image)
 * For bundle mode:
   * Enough storage for the compressed bundle file (in memory, in a temporary partition or on an external storage device)